bandonga/bandonga.github.io/collections/_kubernetes/0-intro.md

 **kubelet**:  when a node joins a cluster, kubelet is installed, which registers the node with the cpu, mem and storage into the cluster.
 Watches the API for new assignment, executes it and reports it back to the master.
 If it can't run a specific task, reports it back to the master.

+**CRI** (Container Runtime Interface) is the API that Kubernetes uses to control the different runtimes that create and manage containers.
+It's used by kubectl to perform tasks.
+It exposes an interface for 3rd party container runtimes to plug into, such as docker, containerd or CRI-O.

+**Kube-proxy**: Responsible for local cluster networking.
+Manages IP Addresses, local IP tables, routing and load balancing the traffic on the pod's network.